mkbeh/arb-bot-rs/README.md

 Arbitrage bot is a high-frequency arbitrage trading system that automatically identifies and executes profitable triangular arbitrage opportunities on cryptocurrency exchanges.

-Full description of the algorithm used can be found [here](https://github.com/mkbeh/arb-bot-rs/tree/main/docs).
+Full documentation of the project can be found [here](https://github.com/mkbeh/arb-bot-rs/tree/main/docs).

 ### Supports